AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/actions/sales-insight-actions-feature-overview.md

 The following data is available in the tabs:

 * Insights Dashboard
-  * Engagement Velocity Grid will include activities from Sales Emails, Sales Campaign Actions, and the Sales Dialer
+  * Engagement Velocity Grid will include activities from Sales Emails, Sales Campaign Actions, and the Sales Call
   * Upcoming Sales Campaigns - When a contact from the account/opportunity is a part of an on-going campaign, this information will be available in the upcoming sales campaigns tab
   * Upcoming Tasks - When there's an upcoming task pertaining to a contact from the account/opportunity, this information will be available in the upcoming tasks tab